launchbadge/app-hedera/README.md

 ### Tests

+### Ledger VS Code extension with macOS / Windows / Linux

+To test your app on macOS or Windows, it is recommended to use [Ledger's VS Code extension](https://github.com/LedgerHQ/app-boilerplate#with-vscode) to quickly setup a working test environment.
+This extension can also be used with Linux.

+You can use the following sequence of tasks and commands (all accessible in the **extension sidebar menu**) :

+* `Select build target`
+* `Build app`

+Then you can choose to execute the functional tests :

+* Use `Run tests`.

+Or simply run the app on the Speculos emulator :

+* `Run with Speculos`.

+### Alternatives

 With the `ledger-app-dev-tools` image, whether you are developing on macOS, Windows or Linux, you can quickly test your app with the [Speculos](https://github.com/LedgerHQ/speculos) emulator or the [Ragger](https://github.com/LedgerHQ/ragger) test framework.
 For examples of functional tests implemented with Ragger, you can have a look at the [app-boilerplate](https://github.com/LedgerHQ/app-boilerplate)